Lower back pain from cycling: Why it happens and how to prevent it

 Another possibility is that the muscles of your lumbar spine aren’t capable of holding a flexed position for long periods of time.
 There’s plenty of research to suggest that people with back pain suffer from weakness of the lumbar spine muscles.
 This effect has also been shown in cyclists.
 There’s also a bunch of research to indicate that getting these muscles stronger reduces back pain.

 From a performance perspective, a stronger lumber spine will also help you transmit more power down to the pedals.
 What’s not to like?
 Less pain and better performance.
 It’s a win-win!
 The tricky bit is choosing the right exercise and pitching it at exactly the right level for your current capabilities.

 The best results come from isolating the lumbar spine muscles as much as possible, particularly if they’re weak.
 This reduces the risk of your body using other muscles to compensate.

 Without specialist equipment this is difficult to do however, as these muscles quickly become dominated by the large hip extensor muscles.
 This is why exercises like the back hyperextension and the deadlift don’t always produce the best results.

 If you don’t have access to a lumbar extension machine use the following exercise.
 While it has its limitations, it will provide a valuable starting point.

-A Bosu ball will help you do this because it enables you to introduce a little flexion to the lumbar spine.
+A Bosu ball will help you do this because it enables you to introduce flexion to the lumbar spine.
 It’s preferable to a Swiss ball because it’s stable and allows you to have your knees bent.
 This will prevent you from using your hamstrings to assist in the motion.